rylincoln/docker-cartodb/README.md

 Install nginx `apt-get install nginx` and then copy `config/cartodb.nginx.proxy.conf` from this repo to `/etc/nginx/conf.d/`.

 Use `certbot-auto` to quickly install SSL certificates for your domain.
-Take note of where it tells you it stored the new SSL certificates
+Take note of where it tells you it stored the new SSL certificates.  http://letsencrypt.readthedocs.io/en/latest/install.html#certbot-auto

 Edit the file to include your production domain name and the paths to the SSL certificates.